How do you know if your organization is effective enough and living to it’s full potential?

-- Communication – Communication should be strategic, consistent, and it should attain results.
+- Communication – Communication should be strategic and consistent and attain results.

-- Accountability – Maintaining accountability and discipline requires systems, with real consequences and real rewards.
+- Accountability – Maintaining accountability and discipline requires systems with real consequences and tangible rewards.

-- Delivery – Operations must stay aligned with strategy, be continuously improved, and build future capabilities, among other things.
+- Delivery – Operations must stay aligned with strategy, continuously improve, and build future capabilities, among other things.

-- Performance – Employee performance should also be a methodical, systematic approach, designed to attract, develop, and retain top talent.
+- Productivity – Employee productivity should also be a methodical, systematic approach designed to attract, develop, and retain top talent.

-- Measurement – To stay on track, a business should systematically apply metrics, reviews, and adjustments.
+- Measurement – To stay on track, a company should systematically apply metrics, reviews, and adjustments.

 While the Leadership Circle emphasizes effective leadership as the axle around which organizational effectiveness revolves, others emphasize the role of employees.

-Employee motivation greatly contributes to many other critical employee metrics, such as:
+Employee motivation contributes to many other critical employee metrics, such as:

 - Employee productivity